Living with vaginismus can make penetrative sex impossible.

 “Everyone has a different definition of sex.
 Obviously the general definition for most people would be penetrative and involves a penis and a vagina.
 I have a different definition.”

 Vaginismus is often a misunderstood condition, there are a number of reasons for this.
 Often, those who are living with vaginismus are reluctant to speak about their condition because it is closely associated with psychological issues and past sexual trauma.
-Others report that they are made to feel less than due to the fact that penetrative sex is something that may never be possible for them.
+Others report that they are made to feel less than normal due to the fact that penetrative sex is something that may never be possible for them.

 If you read any personal account of living with vaginismus, there is a common thread of feeling frustrated in the fact that people either refuse to believe they can't have penetrative sex, or that they have yet to lose their virginity because sex without penetration does not classify as "real sex".